Check engine message on Fiat: what does it mean?

 The message “Have engine checked” sometimes appears on the dashboard of your Fiat 500, Punto, Tipo, Ducato, or Panda.
 This message is displayed when the vehicle's electronic system detects an issue related to the engine or the anti-pollution system.
-In most cases, it is accompanied by the orange engine light.
+In most cases, it is accompanied by the orange engine warning light.

-Should you be concerned?
+Should you be worried?

-Can you continue driving?
+Can you keep driving?

 Message Have engine checked on Fiat